ansible/pytest-ansible/README.md

 [![License](https://img.shields.io/pypi/l/pytest-ansible.svg)](https://pypi.python.org/pypi/pytest-ansible/)
 [![Supported Python Versions](https://img.shields.io/pypi/pyversions/pytest-ansible.svg)](https://pypi.python.org/pypi/pytest-ansible/)

-This repository contains a plugin for `py.test` which adds several fixtures for running `ansible` modules, or inspecting `ansible_facts`.
+This repository contains a plugin for `pytest` which adds several fixtures for running `ansible` modules, or inspecting `ansible_facts`.
 While one can simply call out to `ansible` using the `subprocess` module, having to parse stdout to determine the outcome of the operation is unpleasant and prone